-Nor98 scrapie was diagnosed in ten sheep, originating from ten different flocks.
+Nor98 scrapie was diagnosed in twelve sheep, originating from twelve different flocks.
 The age and genotypes of these sheep, and the results of the immunohistochemical examinations, were in accordance with the previous experience of Nor98 scrapie (5).
-Nine cases had at least one of the alleles $AF{141}RQ$ or AHQ which previously had been found to be associated with Nor98 scrapie (4).
+Eleven cases had at least one of the alleles $AF{141}RQ$ or AHQ which previously had been found to be associated with Nor98 scrapie (4).

-The sheep were between tree and ten years old, which are in agreement with the result from previous years with the mean age being seven years (Table 2).
+The sheep were between three and ten years old, which are in agreement with the result from previous years with the mean age being seven years (Table 2).

-The Nor98 scrapie cases detected in 2019 were located in seven different counties.
+The Nor98 scrapie cases detected in 2020 were located in seven different counties.
 In all of them, the disease had previously been diagnosed.
-Nor98 scrapie cases have been found in most parts of Norway, in 16 of 19 counties.
-In contrast, the classical form of scrapie, has been detected only in the western part of Norway (3 counties) and in Nordland County.
+Nor98 scrapie cases have been found in most parts of Norway, in 10 of 11 counties.
+In contrast, the classical form of scrapie, has been detected only in the western part of Norway (2 counties) and in Nordland County.
+From 2020, the Norwegian 19 counties were merged into 11 counties and all numbers refer to the counties as from 2020.

-The prevalence estimates of Nor98 scrapie in fallen stock and in sheep slaughtered for human consumption have varied during 2002-2019; however most estimates have been within the confidence intervals (Figure 2) (1).
+The prevalence estimates of Nor98 scrapie in fallen stock and in sheep slaughtered for human consumption have varied during 2002-2020; however most estimates have been within the confidence intervals (Figure 2) (1).
 The results from the surveillance programmes indicate that the prevalence of Nor98 scrapie in the sheep population has not changed since the start of the programme.

-Scrapie was not detected in goats in 2019.
+Scrapie was not detected in goats in 2020.
 The first and only Nor98 scrapie case in goats in Norway was diagnosed in 2006 and originated from a county with a large goat population.
 Both classical and atypical scrapie in goats has been diagnosed in several countries in Europe (5).